w3f/Grants-Program/applications/application-BikaToken.md

 Bika Token will be a token with a high value, have liquidity and will be used in novel platforms and PC games (as a game purchase token issued by the Bika Token project), Bika token will create Dapps for exchange on the polkadot network, most projects will use the ecosystem of  polka dots, horror-themed Game creation and launch and game purchase with Bika Token.

-- how you intend to use, enhance, promote and support your project in the short term, and
+- how you intend to use, enhance, promote and support your project in the short term, and The project will create an Airdrop and promote the Launchpad and Dapps launch events, and will conduct a campaign about the project's opening event by providing freelancers to help with short promotions.
 - the team's long-term plans and intentions in relation to it.
 After the project has finished the first development and has a Beta version of the product will carry out promotions in a period of 2 to 5 months for early users.  and after the final version immediately continue the promotion for up to 1 year to check whether there is a bug or stuck.

 ## Additional Information :heavy_plus_sign:Goal Bika token was created to give freedom and get results from readers and novel writers, I will create an online Novel platform with a defi wallet system and Nft Marketplace.
 I strive to create and develop web applications and wallet development with good partners and I will change lives for the better with crypto.